 This health injustice will persist as long as there is no economic justice.

+That’s why we’re campaigning to transform the economy into a system that enables everybody to live healthy and dignified lives, in the UK and around the world.
+We want an economy that puts people and planet before profit.
 Our Economic Justice Group launched in 2020, bringing members of the health community together to call for wide-ranging economic changes and justice for local communities.
 We’ve campaigned for rent relief in the pandemic, and stood in solidarity with hospital cleaners and other outsourced staff fighting for better pay and conditions.

 We are mobilising health workers across the UK to call for a comprehensive public health response to gross inequalities, which have only been made worse by the COVID-19 pandemic, and which disproportionately affect those with the most structural disadvantage.